diogo405/spotify-clone/README.md

 # Spotify Clone

 A Spotify Clone using React and Typescript.
+Check it live [here](https://spotifyclooone.netlify.app/).